Shaping an evanescent focus of light for high spatial resolution optogenetic activations in live cells: Conclusion

 \section{Conclusion}

 In this work, we have presented a method to create an evanescent spot, confined in the three dimensions of space, which can be moved across the field of view.
-This evanescent focus is produced by sending light in a ring at the periphery (corresponding to the super-critical region) of the BFP of a high numerical aperture objective.
-A DMD is used to apply this annular mask, move the evanescent focus position and correct optical aberrations.
+This evanescent focus is produced by sending light in a ring at the periphery (corresponding to the super-critical region) of the BFP of a high numerical aperture objective, using a DMD.
+Compared to a liquid crystal spatial light modulator or a deformable mirror which also allow wavefront shaping, DMDs exhibit lower light efficiency, since they only display binary patterns (leading to symmetric diffraction orders around the 0th order).
+However they have the advantages of a fast switching speed and a high number of uncoupled degrees of freedom, which allows the DMD in our setup to serve as annular mask, beam scanner and wavefront corrector.
 Thanks to the high frame rate of the DMD (10 kHz), the evanescent focus can be rapidly scanned in order to create an evanescent pattern.
 We measured both the lateral size and the penetration depth of the evanescent focus.
 Although the diameter of the evanescent spot is sub-micron ($\rm{FHMH} = 780$~nm), we found that it is very sensitive to aberrations and remains significantly larger than a propagative focus obtained in similar conditions.
 The penetration depth of this evanescent spot, however, was found to be similar to that of standard TIRF illumination ($\sim$100~nm).
 We also explored the interest of evanescent spot illumination for optogenetics by activating the CRY2-CIBN hetero-oligomerizer system.
 When induced by an evanescent compared to a progagative focus, the size of the recruitment region is reduced.
 Moreover, a higher density of recruited proteins can be reached at the position of interest under evanescent illumination, since the amount of proteins that bind elsewhere in the cell is reduced.
+Evanescent photoactivation could help understanding biological processes at the vicinity of the basal membrane, such as cell adhesion and migration.
 Hence, using an evanescent focus in future seems highly promising to go from cellular to subcellular optogenetic experiments.

 \textbf{Funding} Agence Nationale de la Recherche (ANR-20-CE42-0018); Association de Recherche contre le Cancer (ARC 2021 PJA3)

 \textbf{Acknowledgements} The authors acknowledge Philippe Moreau for technical support on the setup, Jean Revilloud for advice on cell culture, Christiane Oddou for molecular biology, Cristina Torres and Lucia Campos-Perello for preparing the cells used in this work.